PowerDNS/pdns/pdns/recursordist/docs/appendices/EOL.rst

 PowerDNS Recursor 4.0 through 4.9, 3.x, and 2.x are End of Life.

-Note: Users with a commercial agreement with PowerDNS.com BV or Open-Xchange can receive extended support for releases which are End Of Life.
+Note: Users with a commercial agreement with PowerDNS.com B.V. or Open-Xchange can receive support for releases which are End Of Life.
 If you are such a user, these EOL statements do not apply to you.
 Please refer to the support `commitment
 <https://www.powerdns.com/support-commitment>`_